Church of Christ (Temple Lot): Origins

-The Temple Lot church shares its early history with the larger Latter Day Saint denominations, including the LDS Church and the Community of Christ (formerly the RLDS Church).
+The Temple Lot church shares its early history with the larger Latter-Day Saint denominations, including the LDS Church and the Community of Christ (formerly the RLDS Church).
 After the death of Joseph Smith, the Latter Day Saint movement's founder, on June 27, 1844, several leaders vied for control and established rival organizations.
 By the 1860s, five early Mormon branches found themselves unaffiliated with any larger group.
 Located in Bloomington, Illinois; Crow Creek, Illinois; Half Moon Prairie, Illinois; Eagle Creek, Illinois; and Vermillion, Indiana, these branches united under the leadership of Granville Hedrick in May 1863.
 On July 18, 1863, Hedrick was ordained as "President, Prophet, Seer and Revelator".
 Participating in Hedrick's ordination was John E. Page who had been an apostle under Smith.
 The Temple Lot church affirms a founding date of April 6, 1830, in Fayette, New York, and claims to be the sole legitimate continuance of Smith's original Church of Christ.
 Hedrick later distanced himself from the title of "President", as he ultimately came to believe that this was an unscriptural office.

 At the time of its commencement in 1863, Hedrick retained the name of "The Church of Jesus Christ of Latter Day Saints" for his organization, reflecting his insistence that it was a continuation of Smith's church, which had adopted that name in 1838.
 This was soon shortened to "Church of Christ", however, as this had been the name under which Smith originally incorporated the church in 1830.
 Hedrick also wished to distinguish his church from the LDS Church in Utah.
 The parenthetical "(Temple Lot)", while not part of the legal name of the church, is usually appended to the name to distinguish the church from the many other Latter Day Saint and non–Latter Day Saint churches that use the name "Church of Christ".

 Temple Lot

 The church currently occupies a property in Independence, Missouri, known as the Temple Lot.
-This grassy, 2 acre plot is considered by Latter Day Saints of nearly all persuasions to be the site designated by Smith for the temple of the New Jerusalem, a sacred city to be built preparatory to the Second Coming of Jesus Christ.
+This grassy, 2 acre plot is considered by Latter-day Saints of nearly all persuasions to be the site designated by Joseph Smith for the temple of the New Jerusalem, a sacred city to be built preparatory to the Second Coming of Jesus Christ.
 The Hedrickites returned to Independence in 1867 to purchase the designated lot for this temple, and the church has been headquartered there ever since.
 In 1891, the church was sued by the Reorganized Church of Jesus Christ of Latter Day Saints for title to the Temple Lot.
 The RLDS Church won at trial, but this decision was reversed on appeal.
 In the 1930s, the Temple Lot church excavated the site in an attempt to build a temple, but their efforts stalled because of the Great Depression and internal disputes, and the excavation was filled in 1946.
 The lot was re-landscaped, and is today occupied only by the church's headquarters and a few trees in its northeast corner.
 No further plans to erect such an edifice have been announced.